mrciolino/wiki-backup/timeline.md

 - The party meets Glaculs.
 - Magical College of Highhold
 - The party fights Illithids underground beneath the Highhold Magic College Library.
+- The party meets Edward the golden warforged knight.
 - The mind flayers attempt to eat Spoops' brain but find nothing there because hes a skeleton.
 - The party fights an Illithid dragon.
 - The party meets Archmage Lancel Highhold